 As we mentioned in our Best Low Light Aquarium Plants article.
 There are some plants that require rich substrates to thrive and others that are column feeders.
-Today's post we are going to concentrate on selecting the best substrate for your planted tank.
-There are many factors that go into selecting the best substrate and there are a ton of questions aquarists want answered before they they start planting.
+Today’s post we are going to concentrate on selecting the best substrate for your planted tank.
+There are many factors that go into selecting the best substrate for planted tanks and there are a ton of questions aquarists want answered before they they start planting.
 I will go through as much as I can in this post to provide you the best information possible and then suggest several great substrates that should work for your planted aquarium.
-These suggestions will have affiliate links (Just so you know I may collect a share of sales or other compensation from the links on this page - learn more).
-The links are included for you to have an quick and convenient way of purchasing them if you choose so.
-With that quick disclosure out of the way, let's first start with some definitions.

 What Is An Aquarium Substrate?